STEM ICT scheme recruitment process

 - medical check

-You may be required to undergo ongoing suitability assessments as part of your employment with us.
+You may need to do more ongoing suitability assessments as part of your employment with us.
+This is to ensure you’re right for the role.

 We may create a merit pool of suitable candidates for future jobs with us.
-A merit pool is where we identify candidates who are suitable for a position, but may not be offered a role immediately.
+A merit pool is where candidates are suitable for a position, but we may not offer a role straight away.